What Is the Salary for Graduates with a General Psychology Degree?

 Your salary as a graduate with a general psychology degree will vary greatly depending on the job, location and level of education you've obtained.
 Many positions in psychology require an advanced degree, so your earnings may be lower if you have only an undergraduate degree.
-According to Payscale.com, many graduates with a bachelor's degree in general psychology may be employed in fields such as human resources, case management, customer service and administrative assistance.
+Many graduates with a bachelor's degree in general psychology may be employed in fields such as human resources, case management, customer service and administrative assistance.

 Important Facts About a Career in Psychology

 |Licensure||Varies by state and occupation; typically required for all practicing psychologists|

 |Work Environment||Private practice offices, clinics, hospitals, rehabilitation facilities, mental health facilities|

 According to the U.S. Bureau of Labor Statistics (BLS), the mean annual wage of clinical, counseling and school psychologists was $74,030 in May 2014 (www.bls.gov).
 Psychologists must have either a master's degree or a Doctor of Philosophy (Ph.D.) in general psychology or a specialized area of psychology to work as a psychologist.
 While some employment is possible with a master's degree, a doctoral degree is needed if you wish to enter private practice.

 The BLS reported that most of these professionals worked in elementary and secondary schools and earned a mean wage of $72,710 in May 2014.
 While those working in the offices of other health practitioners earned a mean salary of $81,480, those working in individual and family services earned a mean of $67,380.

 Human Resources Manager